najimovi/timeline-visualization/README.md

 # Timeline Visualization

-A React timeline visualization that displays the events provided in a compact way using a layout algorithm to auto accommodate items in the UI avoiding overlapping.
+This React timeline visualization renders events tightly into shared lanes when possible, favoring clarity by easing the packing when names require space.

 ## Quick Start